angelxmoreno/typeorm-pino-logger/docs/docs/intro.md

 # Getting Started

-Welcome to **TypeORM Pino Logger** - a high-performance logging adapter that brings structured JSON logging to your TypeORM applications.
+Welcome to **TypeOrmPinoLogger** - a high-performance logging adapter that brings structured JSON logging to your TypeORM applications, with features like message filtering, slow query detection, and more.

 ## Quick Start